vilgacx/postxd/README.md

 # NOTE : Currently It only supports Reddit & Instagram posts.
 # More Important NOTE: Development is Paused.
 Will be Resumed soon.

-# Even More Important Note: I will rebuild and finsh this project in rust lang.
+# Even More Important NOTE: I will rebuild and finsh this project in rust lang.